rotundasoftware/backbone.viewOptions/README.md

 // that the view options functionality is added to all our views.
 BaseView = Backbone.View.extend( {
 	constructor : function( options ) {
+		Backbone.ViewOptions.add( this ); // initializes view options functionality
-		Backbone.ViewOptions.add( this, options ); // initializes functionality and attaches options return Backbone.View.prototype.constructor.apply( this, arguments );
+		this.setOptions( options ); // set the view's options from initialization options

+		return Backbone.View.prototype.constructor.apply( this, arguments );
 	}
 } );